SMS? BTS? CMS? SRS!

 Because design is part of the future product, and the SRS document is just a collection of words put together in a strict structure.

-Not a single technical assignment or SRS will be able to prescribe everything at once.
+Not a single technical assignment or SRS can prescribe everything at once.
 During the project, everything can change (and 100% will change) — no one will return to the technical task to fix or update something.

 How we do it: instead of large documents, we write user stories.
 Based on user stories, we do design, based on design, we evaluate the development, then we do the architecture and database structure.
 And only at the development stage we make a small document — describe how the logic on the backend or some complex algorithm works.
 Important: this is not an official document.
 We may not even show it to the client, but do it ‘for ourselves’ and store it in the readme file in the repository.

 With this approach, it is easy to make changes at any stage.
 Even if by the end of development, for example, the admin panel which was done in the middle of the project, falls off, the developer does not need to go back and ‘raise’ everything.
-And most importantly — no complicated documents, red tape, bureaucracy and other terrible things from the world of reports.
+Most importantly — there are no complicated documents, red tape, bureaucracy, and other terrible things in the world of reports.

 No SRS?

-We are loyal to any wishes of the customer: wants custom chat, calendar and video calls?
-Please!
+We are loyal to any wishes of the customer: want a custom chat, calendar, and video calls?
+Yes, please!
 Like to follow every development step?
 No problem, we will call you more often.
 But when it comes to the specification of software requirements, we will offer the client alternative solutions to the last.

-The SRS document is not in line with the values of agile approach, does not benefit the client and takes away both our and their resources.
-At Purrweb, we have been doing everything differently for a long time: we work according to SCRUM, we do not fill our clients’ heads with nonsense like huge technical specifications, but we develop simple interfaces with a convenient design.
+The SRS document is not in line with the values of the agile approach, does not benefit the client, and takes away both our and their resources.
+At Purrweb, we have been doing everything differently for a long time: we work according to Scrum, and we do not fill our clients’ heads with nonsense like huge technical specifications, but we develop simple interfaces with a convenient design.

 Want to order an app from Purrweb?
 Below is a form for your e-mail 👇